 Photo above: Dr. Martin Luther King, Jr. is seen speaking in front of 25,000 civil rights marchers at the conclusion of the Selma to Montgomery march in front of the Alabama state capital building on March 25, 1965.
 The photograph was taken by Stephen Somerstein, a young college student at the time who felt compelled to document the historic march.

-2016 had taught me, if more than any year before it, that many of my fellow white folks have this very romanticized perception of the work of Dr. Martin Luther King, Jr. Or I should say that they skew his work to the point of ignorance to fit their discomfort with the current state of black protest.
+The past two years have taught me, if more than any period before it, that many of my fellow white folks have this very romanticized perception of the work of Dr. Martin Luther King, Jr. Or I should say that they skew his work to the point of ignorance to fit their discomfort with the current state of black protest.

 When #BlackLivesMatter took to the streets, white people screamed repeatedly that Dr. King would have never endorsed such rambunctious activity—despite the fact that on March 21, 1965, referred to as Bloody Sunday, Dr. King led thousands of marchers cross the Alabama River on the Edmund Pettus Bridge in Selma, shutting down any form of traffic and certainly lacking a sense of Oh-I’m-Sorry-We-Don’t-Mean-to-Be-in-the-Way.

 Then a black man decided to not take to the streets; to not scream; to simply sit and be silent.

 When that moment came, when Colin Kaepernick opted to be silent and sit, white people then screamed repeatedly at his so-called disrespect, that nothing can be achieved being a “seat warmer,” that battles were not fought sitting down… When I countered that Rosa Parks achieved more sitting down than she ever did standing up, I had this thrown at me by a fellow white dude: